|Emil V. Kolb

 Laurie Williamson, a lifelong Mississauga resident, is one of the city's most successful and well-known business and community leaders.

-Since he opened his car dealership in 1992, Laurie has been five times recognized by General Motors with the prestigious President's Triple Crown Award most recently in 2008.
+Since he opened his car dealership in 1992, Laurie has been eight times recognized by General Motors with the prestigious President's Triple Crown Award most recently in 2009.
 In 1999, this earned him the Premier's Award nomination from Sheridan College for being an outstanding Ontario college graduate in the business category.